 But, It’s Really About the Food

-- This book features how beautiful foods look layered in jars, but, if you’re simply looking for some easy, wholesome recipes, whether you use the jars or not, I think you’ll still appreciate the recipes.
+- 150 Best Meals in a Jar features how beautiful foods look layered in jars, but, if you’re simply looking for some easy, wholesome recipes, whether you use the jars or not, I think you’ll still appreciate the recipes.
 And there is no law stating that you can’t put these in any containers or dishes you prefer.

 Tips for Stashing Meals in Jars

-The opening of this book has really thorough information for using meal jars.
+The opening of 150 Best Meals in a Jar has really thorough information for using meal jars.
 Here are a few highlights:

 - To state the obvious, always follow proper food safety and hygiene practices in any food preparation.